bjssacademy/fundamentals-clean-code/04thinkingbig.md

 ## Modularity

-The above splits are exmaples of modularity, which is also known as _Information Hiding_.
+The above splits are examples of modularity, also known as _Information Hiding_.

 Information Hiding was first described by David L. Parnas in 1968, and was a leap forward for managing complexity.